Stable Language Guidance for Vision-Language-Action Models: Experiment

 We conduct a comprehensive ablation study on two key hyperparameters in RSS: the Residual Affordance Steering (RAS) coefficient and the number of denoising steps.
 All evaluations are performed under destructive instruction overwriting benchmarks.

 \textbf{Residual Affordance Steering.} Figure~\ref{fig:ablation} (a) and Figure~\ref{fig:ablation} (b) report performance under different RAS coefficients with the number of denoising steps fixed to 10.
 We observe that moderate steering coefficients consistently improve robustness under semantic-preserving perturbations, by strengthening the alignment between language conditions and action generation.
 However, excessively large coefficients significantly amplify sensitivity to corrupted or obfuscated instructions, leading to pronounced performance drops under destructive perturbations.
 This trend indicates that over-strong RAS encourages over-conditioning on unreliable linguistic signals, thereby exacerbating shortcut exploitation.
+More details can be found in the Table~\ref{tab:ablation_sc}.

 \textbf{Denoising steps.} Figure~\ref{fig:ablation} (c) and Figure~\ref{fig:ablation} (d) analyze the effect of varying the number of denoising steps with the RAS coefficient fixed at 1.5 and 1.25, respectively.
 While increasing the number of steps can improve success rates in certain individual settings, we observe that larger step counts do not consistently translate to higher overall performance, and in some cases lead to a slight degradation in average success rate.
 This suggests that excessive denoising primarily refines low-level action details without providing additional semantic benefits.